 Buffalo Restoration is by your side, 24/7, when you experience water damage at your Norris, MT area property.

-For full-service water removal in Norris, MT, call the water mitigation experts at (406) 306-0501.
+For full-service flood damage restoration in Norris, MT, call the water mitigation experts at (406) 306-0501.
 Buffalo Restoration has the experience, training, and state-of-the-art equipment to help you get back to dry ASAP.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.